HIPAA Compliance & SurveyMonkey

 SurveyMonkey will retain a suspended account for the period of time stated in the BAA in order to provide you with an opportunity to unsuspend your account by renewing it.
 At the end of the suspension period, SurveyMonkey will close your account and delete all data in it.

-While an account is suspended, you may also request SurveyMonkey to export a copy of all your survey data, or request SurveyMonkey to close your account immediately.
-Contact our customer support team to do so.
+While an account is suspended, you may also contact us to request an exported copy of all your survey data, or request to close your account immediately.

-If you close your HIPAA-enabled account or Enterprise group, the BAA will terminate.
+If you close your HIPAA-enabled account or team, the BAA will terminate.